joshcummingsdesign/bible-notes/wp-content/plugins/kadence-blocks/readme.txt

 Please report security bugs found in the Kadence Blocks plugin's source code through the Patchstack Vulnerability Disclosure Program https://patchstack.com/database/vdp/kadence-blocks.
 The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Changelog ==

+= 3.2.53 =
+Release Date: September 9th 2024
+* Add: ID to from tag in advanced form block for targeting with custom scripts.
+* Fix: Show more block inside query loop.
+* Fix: Countdown repeater not working.
+* Fix: Issue with progress block label position.
+* Fix: Accordion pane spacing issue on front end.
+* Fix: Infobox text alignment in some layouts.
+* Fix: Warning about multiple submit buttons when two advanced forms are on the same page.
+* Fix: Advanced image editor style not matching frontend when inside section.
+* Fix: Advanced image caption not loading google font.
+* Fix: Issues with progress bar label position.
+* Fix: Table of contents line being getting overridden in some situations.
+* Fix: Advanced galleries not showing when inside a section with an alignment set.
+* Fix: Issue with repeating countdown not working.
+* Fix: Escape HTML in countdown block labels.

+= 3.2.52 =
+Release Date: August 23rd 2024
+* Fix: Row layout responsive preview in editor when using break left or break right.

+= 3.2.51 =
+Release Date: August 22nd 2024
+* Update: Improve accessibility for progress bar block.
+* Update: Improve accessibility for buttons with video popup.
+* Fix: Using Dynamic content in Google Maps block
+* Fix: Carousel not looping in Advanced Gallery block.
+* Fix: Tabs block columns not updating in editor when viewed in Tablet or Mobile.
+* Fix: Prevent invalid HTML with multiple wrapped links in Icon List items.
+* Fix: Caption background color in Advanced Gallery block.
+* Fix: Rendering custom SVGs with group tags.
+* Fix: Issue with row layout break left and break right not showing in the editor.
+* Fix: Spacer height when using vh with default height value.
+* Fix: Border radius with overlay colors on Advanced Image block.

 = 3.2.50 =
 Release Date: July 25th 2024